EddieCodeHub/Aether-Site/README.md

 - As a user i want to be able to make a decision on whether i like what the clan has to offer.

 - As a user i want to be presented with an easy way to join the clan.

+- As a user i would like any links to other sites to open in a seperate tab, this would make it easier for me to navigate back to the site.

+### Colour Scheme

+- #15151e - I chose this dark grey colour as my background. this allows lighter colours to stand out in front of it and starts off my 'Space' theme.
+Also fitting in with clan colours

+- #00004d - I have chosen this Dark blue colour for my header and footer as it is the main colour of the clan.
+It also contrasts very well with my background

+- #33334d - I have chosen this light grey colour for the background to my text sections.
+This colour fits with the clans scheme and also stands out from the background. it is also not too light so it allows white text to be very clear

+- #ffffff -I have chosen this colour for my font as it contrasts best with the backgrounds of my page

+### Typography

+- I chose the Fonts 'Exo 2' and 'Kanit' for my primary fonts, with a back-up font of Sans-Seriff for browsers that don't support these fonts.
+- I chose 'Exo 2' and 'Kanit' as i felt they fitted the theme going across our social media's, also they compliment each other well.
+- I chose 'Exo 2' for my headers as it was the best font to match the clan logo.
+- I chose 'Kanit' for my main text font as i felt it looked good and fitted my theme.
+It also complimented my header font.

 ## Features

 ### Header

 - The Header Will feature a logo that will be the name of the Clan "AETHER"

-- This feature will will be fully responsive and incude home link in the logo, Home page, Events page and a Signup page.
+- This feature will will be fully responsive and include home link in the logo, Home page, Events page and a Signup page.

 - The nav section will allow the user to navigate to any page on the site, no matter what page your currently on.